Telstra NBN plans review

 Find the Telstra NBN plan you like from the list below, then click on the corresponding ‘Go’ button.
 From here, enter your address to see which Telstra NBN plans and bundles are available to you.
 If necessary, create a Telstra account, then select whether you’d like to self-install your Telstra Smart Modem or whether you’d prefer a professional installation ($240 one-off fee).
 Add your entertainment bolt-ons or other extras, then keep following the prompts to complete sign-up.

 Telstra Smart Modem

-In general, the modems you are sent by a new NBN provider tend to be piles of junk.
-Especially if you choose a no-frills ISP, you should expect a no-frills modem in the mail.
+In general, the modem-routers you are sent by a new NBN provider tend to be piles of junk.
+Especially if you choose a no-frills provider, you should expect a no-frills modem in the mail.
 The problem is that this leads to bigger problems down the track.
-Crumby modems tend to have poorer Wi-Fi signal strength and may be prone to service drop-outs.
-What you might think is a poor NBN service may actually be just a lousy modem.
+Crumby modems tend to have poorer WiFi signal strength and may be prone to service dropouts.
+What you might think is a poor NBN service may actually be just a lousy modem-router.

-Telstra NBN customers needn’t worry though, as the Telstra technician who knocks on the door will come with a Telstra Smart Modem in hand.
-This modem has all of the features we expect to see in a modern modem/router: 4×4 Wi-Fi 802.11ac, four gigabit Ethernet ports, a USB 3.0 port, etc.
+Telstra NBN customers needn’t worry though, as the Telstra technician who knocks on the door will come with a Telstra Smart Modem in hand (if you don’t opt for self-installation).
+This modem has all of the features we expect to see in a modern modem-router: 4×4 Wi-Fi 802.11ac, four gigabit Ethernet ports, a USB 3.0 port, etc.